 The gods had to dig out canals …

-In the new theology, man is made partly from clay, partly from the flesh and blood of a god.
+In the new theology, man is fashioned partly from clay, partly from the flesh and blood of a god.
 In this way ‘god and man will be mixed together’, the god’s death ensuring that an intelligent soul will live inside the creature.
 Not even the high gods are capable of creating life de novo.
 The details are comprehensible only in the context of the tradition that the myth replaces; by themselves they make little sense.
 If the gods are immortal, they cannot be killed, and logically man cannot be the product of a fusion in which he is one of the creatures fused.
 Man is made in the image of an unknown god and created to be the gods’ slave.
 The only mortal truly combining both natures is the king.
-Standing between man and god, only he has authority to rule on earth, and his chief role is to ensure that the gods – mysteriously present in the human-like effigies that man makes for them – are clothed, housed and fed.
-To that end, he requires the services of craftsmen, builders, farmers, administrators, tax collectors, priests; he is given dominion not only over the animal world but over his fellow man.
-The whole economy is organised round the temple.
+Standing between man and god, and charged with ensuring that the gods – mysteriously present in the human-like effigies that man makes for them – are clothed, housed and fed.
+To that end, he requires the services of craftsmen, builders, farmers, administrators, tax collectors, priests.
+He is given dominion – kingship – not only over the animal world but over his fellow man.
+Sacrifice, whether animal or cereal, is not an act of atonement or of thanksgiving, but the means by which the gods get their sustenance.
+If they are not fed, the land and its people will suffer.
+The whole economy is organised round the temple and the king, the gods’ representative.

 Whose ear was open to his god Enki.